akshaymagapu/LSRE-akshay-kumar-magapu/ReleasePlanning/rplog.md

 Discussed in the group discussion forum about priortization as: I am familiar with planning poker, also we can use use-case points estimation technique as it is based on requirements and formula based approach without an expert opinion.
 Replys came as whether planning poker is suitable for 5000 requirements. <br>

+* Lesson Learnt <br>
+L2: The dependencies should be considered as it helps to know which requirements can be implemented without any other requirements and which need to implemented combined. <br>
+L3: As planning poker is not suitable for that many requirements, other techniques are to be evaluated which can be useful for large scale requirements.

 ## Week 49

 # Work done :white_check_mark: